AP Exclusive: Solo talks about future, fight for equal pay

 Solo said she will let history decide her legacy.

 ''Honestly, legacies are something people realize over time.
 I can't tell you what people are going to say what my legacy is.
 I know what I stood for,'' she said. ''I know I never changed who I am: That I continued to fight for my teammates for better treatment, for better competition.
-I held everybody to higher standards and I think it made some people uncomfortable.''
+I held everybody to higher standards and I think it made some people uncomfortable.
+But at the same time I believe in honesty and Ibeleive in truth.
+And I'm roud to say I gave everything I am to goalkeeping, the game and the sport I love.''